fence-io/website/content/articles/networking/linux-network-namespace/index.md

 ...
 ```

-PS: If Docker is running on your host system, you will notice some custom chains added to your iptables rules.
+Note: If Docker is running on your host system, you will notice some custom chains added to your iptables rules.

-# Create Network Namespace
+# Create A Network Namespace

 Linux offers various tools and utilities for network namespace management.
 The `ip netns` command facilitates the creation, deletion, and administration of network namespaces.